phil-opp/blog_os/blog/post/double-faults.md

     }
 }
 ```
 The method takes mutable references to the [ActivePageTable] and a [FrameAllocator], since it needs to map the new virtual stack pages to physical frames.
-The stack size is a multiple of the page size.
+We define that the stack size is a multiple of the page size.

 [ActivePageTable]: {{% relref "06-page-tables.md#page-table-ownership" %}}
 [FrameAllocator]: {{% relref "05-allocating-frames.md#a-frame-allocator" %}}